 The movie itself is an interesting piece of art, basically it features scene after scene of teenagers terrorizing people just for kicks.
 There is a plot of course, but I’m not here to talk about the film, really.
 I just wanted to mention that the intro/theme song is yet another underrated classic among forgotten movies.

 From that photo, he resembles the actor credited as “Steve White,” who appears in several of Lewis’ movies, usually in a musical capacity.
-They may have been the same person.
+I once thought they might be the same person, but after some research I realized Steve White is a different obscure and talented musician from that scene, who saw some success in a band called “Food” which released an album on Capitol Records called Forever is a Dream.
 It is very difficult to keep a lot of these things straight the way so many of these bands and actors in this era went under multiple aliases.
 Aside from legends like Ray Sager, most of these types seem to have disappeared without leaving much of a trace of information available.

 1910 Fruitgum Company had a number of popular songs in the 1960s, my favorite being “Goody Goody Gumdrops”(my heart is doin’ flip flops!)
 One of their jams was “Simon Says.”
 It had a similar feel to the other bubblegum type stuff they put out.
 The band’s name fits their music perfectly as their songs all sound like extended commercial jingles.
 “Simon Says” reminds me a little of the theme song for the 1970s Scooby Doo cartoon.